Read This First

 Prompt 3: Create a hypothetical discussion between an epistemologist who has just introduced Cromwell’s Rule and a student who feels the absolute credences of 0 or 1 are sometimes justified.

-The central claim is this: “Today, I’d like to introduce you to Cromwell’s Rule.
+In plain terms: “Today, I’d like to introduce you to Cromwell’s Rule.
 This principle, named after Oliver Cromwell, suggests that in probabilistic reasoning, we should never assign a probability of 0 or 1 to any event unless it is logically impossible or a certain truth, respectively.
 This is.

-This middle step keeps the sequence honest.
-It takes the pressure already on the table and turns it toward the next distinction rather than letting the page break into separate mini-essays.
+This middle step keeps the thread moving.
+It carries the pressure already on the table toward the next distinction instead of letting the page break into separate mini-essays.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Cromwell’s Rule tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.